tensorwerk/hangar-py/docs/concepts.rst

 many conceptual similarities in what a Git repo and a Hangar Repository achieve, Hangar is designed with the express purpose of dealing with numeric data.
-As such, when you read/write to/from a Repository, the main way of interaction with information will be through (an arbitrary number of) Datasets in each Commit.
+As such, when you read/write to/from a Repository, the main way of interaction with information will be through (an arbitrary number of) Cellstores in each Commit.
 A simple key/value store is also included to store metadata, but as it is a minor point is will largely be ignored for the rest of this post.